lxdiyun/elk/README.md

 sudo docker-compose logs -f metricbeat
 ```

 This completes the setup of the ELK stack with Docker and SSL.
 Remember to always verify each service is running correctly after setup.
+You can check the status at https://<kibana_server>:5601/app/monitoring#/overview.